 9. Emergency Fund

-Before a divorce, you may have heard that you should put away three to six months living expenses to provide a financial safety net in case income stops.
-But it probably didn’t seem critical given the two wage earners in the family.
+You may have heard that you should put away three to six months’ living expenses to provide a financial safety net in case income stops.
+But before your divorce, it probably didn’t seem critical given the two wage earners in the family.
 If one of you lost your job, the other could carry the family in the short term.
 After a divorce, that emergency fund becomes critical.
 If your salary stops coming in, there’s no second salary to count on.
 This is also important because you may not have access to the credit you need following a divorce.

 What to do: In post-divorce financial planning, prioritize the emergency fund.
 That cash fund will protect you in case the unexpected strikes.
 Set a target amount and then, starting from the moment you file divorce papers, deposit all spare funds into the account until you meet your goal.

 Insurance needs increase once divorce papers are filed.
 Hildebrand said some states, such as Arizona, have laws preventing one spouse from removing the other from a health insurance plan during the divorce.
 Once the divorce is final, however, that spouse must obtain his or her own health insurance coverage.
 But health insurance isn’t the only insurance you need after a household moves from two wage-earners to one.
 You also should consider insuring your ability to generate income.